Radmang/RLBot-Rad/README.md

-# RedUtilities
+# RLBot-Rad

-A set of utitilies for making rocket league bots in C#
+A Rocket League bot created by Rad in C#, based on RedUtils

 ## Usage Instructions